Why do theater?

 “Quantum entanglement is a physical phenomenon that occurs when pairs or groups of particles are generated or interact in ways such that the quantum state of each particle cannot be described independently—instead, a quantum state may be given for the system as a whole.
 Theater is a form of quantum entanglement, a way for us as humans to become whole, instead of separate.”

 Jedadiah teaches acting at NYU/Playwrights Horizons Theatre School and at the Performing and Creative Arts Department, College of Staten Island, City University of New York.
 He has performed extensively as an actor in New York as well as regionally, and played Eddie in The Light Fantastic's A View from the Bridge and The Gentleman Caller in The Glass Menagerie.
 He is a graduate of the Yale School of Drama and the University of Wyoming.

 Per Janson, Artistic Director

 “I sometimes feel a sort of bliss sitting in an audience alongside strangers, watching other strangers make something from nothing, and feeling the very notion of strangerhood slide away, and that, to me, is a little crack in the cement where plants might grow.”

-Per has worked previously with The Public Theater’s Mobile Unit, Ten Thousand Things, Trinity Repertory Company, Stonington Opera House, Company of Fools, Guthrie Theater, Cherry Lane Theatre, and The Abbey Theatre (Dublin).
+Per has worked previously with The Public Theater’s Mobile Unit, Ten Thousand Things, Trinity Repertory Company, Opera House Arts, Company of Fools, Guthrie Theater, Cherry Lane Theatre, and The Abbey Theatre (Dublin).
 He directed The Light Fantastic's A View from the Bridge and The Glass Menagerie, and he is a graduate of Grinnell College, the Accademia dell’Arte, and Brown University/Trinity Rep (MA & MFA).

 “When I sit in an audience full of strangers and hear their breath change, feel the vibrations of their laughter, or bathe in the silence of their awe, loneliness seems impossible.
 Good theater is truly communal— a breaking of bread for the spirit.
 I do theater for those experiences.
 And for the little girl in me who never outgrew playing pretend.”